tpascarella/sr50/docs/investing/financial-capital.md

 # Financial Capital

-"You gotta spend money to make money." - Unknown
+>"You gotta spend money to make money." - Unknown

+## Importance

 *Capital*, the term, is defined as the portion of financial resources you are able to invest.

-Different asset classes have different capital requirements to get started.
+**Different asset classes have different capital requirements to get started.**

 ## Pinch Your Pennies When You Have No Capital